 Join our translation fund drive by donating on Patreon

 Since our launch in fall 2017, the China Channel has published over 400 articles, from book reviews to essays to narrative dispatches.
-We’ve also featured dozens of original translations of the best contemporary non-fiction, fiction and poetry, bringing new work from Chinese into English for the first time.
-In doing so, we have worked in partnership with Read Paper Republic, One-Way Street and The Initium, as well as commissioning original pieces – most recently new translations from the Picun Writers Group.
+We’ve also featured dozens of translations of the best contemporary non-fiction, fiction and poetry, bringing new work from Chinese into English.
+In doing so, we have worked in partnership with Read Paper Republic, One-Way Street and The Initium, co-publishing original pieces to help make them available in English for the first time.

 Our translations are funded in part by readers like you on Patreon.
 Your support allows us to commission Chinese authors as well as translators, so that Chinese writing that would otherwise remain inaccessible can be read by you.
 We are grateful to all our sponsors for making this happen, in especial Bill Bishop of Sinocism, and to Stephen O. Lesser, who has supported the Diaspora column.
 To date, 17 readers are currently donating a total of $161 per month.
 We thank all of these patrons for their continued support.